 FLL – FIRST Lego League.
 After JrFLL, kids step up to the big league with FLL.
 We have three Lego League teams in the Lockport School District and many of our high school students are graduates of this program.
 FLL is for middle-school students, 9-14 years old, and continues with the use of Lego™ Mindstorms products to build working robots to solve thier challenge.
 At this level, real programming as well as use of math and science skills is key.
 These kids are serious and put some real energy and creative thinking into their game.
 Learn more about FLL here and here.

 FRC – FIRST Robotics Competition.This is the top level of FIRST programs and the one that the Warlocks participate in.
-Designed for High School students, it revolves around full-sized robots in the 120 pound range.
-They use indusrial controls and are programmed in industry-standard programming languages that challenge the mentors as much as the students!
+Designed for High School students, it revolves around full-sized robots that can weigh no more than 125 pounds.
+They use industrial controls and are programmed in industry-standard programming languages that challenge the mentors as much as the students!
 But it’s not about the robot.
 FRC lets students experience real-life situations like they will encounter later in college and career: working with engineers and professional people, under budget and time constraints, and with no clear directions, only your wits to solve complex programs while working in a team environment.
 It’s known as “The Hardest Fun Ever.”
 The official FIRST web site explains much more as well as this web site.

 All the FIRST programs are international in scope and have regional competitions in many areas.
 Championship competitions are held for the best to attend and are a highlight that both challenges and rewards the participants.